Interdisciplinary Challenges in Nonequilibrium Physics

 Preview of Topologically Active Polymers

-Davide Michieletto (U Edinburgh): Topologically Active Polymers
+Davide Michieletto (U of Edinburgh): Topologically Active Polymers

 April 16, 2021 16:50 — 17:15